ruchithayathiraj/Gmail-Cold-Emails-Tracker/README.md

 └── README.md              ← You are here
 ```

-> ⚠️ `credentials.json` and `token.json` are intentionally NOT included — see setup instructions below.
+> ⚠️ `credentials.json` and `token.json` are NOT included — see setup instructions below.

 ---